powersync-ja/powersync-js/demos/diagnostics-app/README.md

 - No errors are displayed when the token is invalid, or when it expires later.
   - The user is also “logged in” to the app with an invalid token after an initial delay
-- If the query in the SQL console contains an error, nothing is displayed.

 Other known issues: